-Souzan El-Eid, MD, FACS received her medical degree in 1990 from the University of Nebraska College of Medicine in Omaha.
-She completed her internship at Yale New Haven Hospital Saint Raphael in New Haven, Connecticut, her general surgery residency at Nassau University in Long Island, New York and a critical care fellowship at Wayne State University in Detroit, Michigan.
+Souzan El-Eid, MD, FACS, received her medical degree from the University of Nebraska College of Medicine in Omaha.
+She completed her internship at Saint Raphael Hospital in New Haven, Connecticut and a general surgery residency at Nassau County Medical Center in East Meadow, New York where she also served as administrative chief resident.
+She completed a critical care fellowship at Wayne State University in Detroit, Michigan.

-Recently, Souzan El-Eid, MD was an instructor at the American Society of Breast Surgeons’ 15th Annual Meeting, teaching a class on Breast Ultrasound and Stereotactic Breast Biopsy.
-She was also invited by the American Society of Clinical Oncology (ACSO) to review and publish a clinical practice guideline on surgical margins for breast-conserving surgery with whole-breast irradiation in stage I and II invasive breast cancer.
+Dr. El-Eid was past board of trustees and past president of Clark County Medical Society.
+She also participates in its speaker’s bureau.
+She was invited by the American Society of Clinical Oncology (ASCO) to review and publish clinical practice guidelines on surgical margins for breast-conserving surgery with whole-breast irradiation in stage I and II invasive breast cancer.
 The data was published by the Journal of Clinical Oncology in spring 2014.

 Dr. El-Eid practices by her core philosophy, “The patient always comes first, all else is secondary.”